 The Restorative Reentry Program works with individuals referred by the Department of Corrections, who have been convicted of a felony, and are serving at least a six month sentence.
-Furthermore, they must be returning to the Brattleboro area on Conditional Release, (furlough), be 18 years or older and agree to explore and acknowledge the impact of their past behavior on family, community, victim(s) and themselves.
+Furthermore, participants are on probation, 18 years or older, and agree to explore and acknowledge the impact of their behavior on family, community, victim(s) and themselves.

 A Reentry plan created by the incarcerated individual, the BCJC Director, and a Parole Officer will address:

 - Barriers to reentry by linking the Core Member to resources for housing, employment, transportation, mental health, substance abuse and medical services and entitlement benefits

 - Victim needs and community safety

 - Expectations for future discussions of responsibility and accountability

 COSAs are the center of the Restorative Reentry Program.
 Comprised of 3 to 5 trained community volunteers, the COSA meets with participants ideally while still incarcerated and then once they have reentered the community.
 The goals of the COSA are: